lyra/vue-embedded-form/examples/HELP_US.md

 javascript frameworks like angular, react and vue.js.

 The component helps the developer to integrate easily the payment form in the target framework.
-We try to stick to the framework philosophy a much as possible, and hide the complexity of using an external library.
+We try to stick to the framework philosophy as much as possible, and hide the complexity about using an external library.

 For the developer point of view, everything should work like a standard integration will all libraries packed in your application.

+The component is compiled with the developer packer. but the core library is loaded dynamically.

 ## Basic stuff